 I can best describe Rio as a sort of hybrid between Baja California, Mexico and Hawaii.
 It’s an eclectic city architecturally that’s a bit worn down amidst lush vegetation, but the abundance of construction projects around town in preparation for hosting the Olympics is sure to help polish the rough edges.

 The city is culturally vibrant with its annual Carnival celebration, which was in its last days when we arrived, and geologically stunning.
-Once at the heart of Pangea before the supercontinent split apart, Rio is now a coastal city with dramatic mountainous terrain including the infamous Sugar Loaf that resembles the end of a massive baguette emerging from the land below.
+Once at the heart of Pangea before the supercontinent split apart, Rio is now a coastal city with dramatic mountainous terrain including the famous Sugar Loaf that resembles the end of a massive baguette emerging from the land below.

 Here a two-segment tramway allows visitors to reach the heights of the mountain to gaze upon the city below.
 The engineering marvel – showcased during an epic fight sequence in the James Bond movie Moonraker – is currently celebrating its 100th year of operation.